 This recipe for hot sauce is my husband Derek’s favourite.
-There are so many ways to add spice to life – travel, new experiences, theatre, music and art – why not start in the kitchen?
+There are so many ways to add spice to life, that right now are kindof impossible to do, like travel, new experiences, theatre, music and art – why not start in the kitchen?
+This is a great pandemic kitchen trick to learn, and can save a fortune in buying sauces.
 Adding a little spice to life is always fun, and so is making delicious condiments yourself.
 Hot sauces have become quite popular, with a wide variety of options available on the market including curated subscription boxes.
-I love making things home made wherever possible, and this recipe makes that possible.
+I love making things home made wherever possible, and this recipe makes that a cinch.

 This spinach salad was a party favourite growing up.
 We always dried the spinach in a pillowcase after washing it for big parties.
 As a little girl I got to do the shaking.
 Now, I’m more of a salad spinner person, but this brings back some fun memories that make me smile when I’m getting a big salad ready for a party.